RashmiSandamini/writer-verification-vit/README.md

 This system verifies whether two handwriting samples originate from the same writer or not, even under variations such as writing speed.
 There are 2 modes supported in this system.
 - Standard mode verification - One sample per writer
-- Two speed mode verification - Uses both normal and fast handwriting to handle intra-writer variability.
+- Two-speed mode verification - Uses both normal and fast handwriting to handle intra-writer variability.

 ### 🛠️ Key Features

-#### Texture-Based Representation
+#### Texture-based Representation
 Developed a pipeline to convert handwritten documents into compact texture images by minimizing irrelevant white spaces.
 This approach was inspired by prior works, *Writer Verification Using Texture-Based Features* by Hanusiak et al. and *Personal Identification Based on Handwriting* by Said et al.

 The input to this pipeline is a line-removed, binarized handwriting sample.
 First, lines are segmented using horizontal projection, and then words are segmented using vertical projection.
 The detected words are placed onto a new canvas while reducing gaps between lines and words.
 This results in a compact visual representation of the handwriting.
 Finally, the texture image is split into patches.
 The pipeline is illustrated below.